 A related challenge for the industry is to characterise "good quality" HDR content, that makes best use of the available dynamic range.
-Suitable signal levels for graphics and reflectance charts, and appropriate signal ranges for flesh tones, sports fields and other common content could be part of this, forming parallels with the existing conventions for SDR television.
+Suitable signal levels for graphics and reflectance charts, and appropriate signal ranges for flesh tones, sports fields and other common content [22, table 2] are part of this, forming parallels with the existing conventions for SDR television.